 The fate of the princes, including if they died or escaped, and Richard’s guilt or innocence of their murders is extremely controversial.
-Many believe that Richard is innocent and attribute to his maligned reputation to Tudor propaganda and Shakespeare’s hatchet job in his eponymous Richard III.
+Many believe that Richard is innocent.
+They attribute his maligned reputation to Tudor propaganda and Shakespeare’s hatchet job in his eponymous Richard III.

 Bran: The Prince Who Met His (Down)fall from the Tower

 |Images: © HBO|

 Breaking his promise to his mother, Bran climbs the nerve-rackingly high stone tower, as his pup, Summer, waits below.
 Once at the top, Bran hears noises and peers into a window to see the queen and her brother having sex.
 Stunned Bran stays there long enough for Jaime to grab his arm.
-Cersei, terrified the boy will reveal her secret, commands Jaime to stop Bran, which he does by pushing him out the window.
+Cersei — terrified the boy will reveal her secret — commands Jaime to stop Bran, which he does by pushing him out the window.
 And, so Bran, who is essentially the son of a duke, becomes the prince who falls down from the tower (or meets his downfall at the tower).